ecowden/pluto-path/README.md

 plutoPath(path.join(__dirname, 'my-directory')) // you can pass a single search path or array of them .then(function (app) {
-    // `app` holds the result of calling pluto's `.bootstrap()`
-    // function.
-In this case, that's a Map from filenames to their
+    // `app` holds a Map from filenames to their components.
+    // It's created by calling pluto's `bootstrap(...)` function.
+    // Use it if you want to do interact with components after they're
-    // components.
+    // wired together.
   })
-  // don't forget to handle errors!
+  // Don't forget about errors!
   .catch(handleError)
 ```